 All courses require you to verify your identity and proof of citizenship or residency.

 - Australian or New Zealand birth certificate (not an extract)

 - green Medicare card

 If you are a sponsored student and a third party is paying your fees for you (a sponsor), you must provide a completed and signed external sponsor agreement form.

 Other personal documents

-In addition to your proof of citizenship, other required personal documents may include:
+In addition to your proof of ID and citizenship or residency other required personal documents may include:

-- a valid concession card (if you are a State Government subsidised student studying Certificate I–IV)
+- a valid concession card (if you are a Skills First Funded Place for a Certificate I–IV course)